adlerowa/aleksandraadler/index.md

 # Hi!
 I'm Aleksandra Adler

-I am a postdoctoral researcher in cognitive science of language at Stockholm University.
+I am a postdoctoral researcher in the cognitive neuroscience of language at Stockholm University.
 Welcome to my personal website.